aron-net/Book_Management-Go/README.md

   - ```id (string): ``` The ID of the book.
 - Response: ```Returns the updated book collection as a JSON array.```

+## Dependencies

+> This project uses the following external dependencies:

+- httprouter - A lightweight HTTP request router.
+- gorm - A powerful ORM library for Go.
+- MySQL dialect for GORM - MySQL database driver for GORM.
 ## Example Usage
 > Here's an example of how you can use cURL to interact with the book API: